BrooksIan/LogoTL/README.md

 This Github repo is designed to be optmized for Cloudera Data Science Workbench (CDSW), but it's not required.

-**Please Note**: When scripts that use '~/\' in the path, are assuming this is the home directory of the downloaded project.
+**Please Note**: Any scripts that use '~/\' in the path are assuming this is the home directory of the downloaded project.
 This is the default for CDSW.

 ## CDSW Run Instructions